 I did it differently because someone had taught me to.
 I'd taken journalism classes in college years before and attended seminars taught by successful freelance writers.

 Speaking of "success leaves clues," here's someone who succeeded in getting published here

 This is how it's done.

 Want better results?
 Learn to pitch better

-My pitches worked.
+Like Sid's pitch to me, my pitches to other blogs worked.
 (One editor remarked it was the best pitch he'd ever gotten.)
 I scored several posts in rapid succession on blogs such as LegalPracticePro (now defunct), Lawyerist, TechnoLawyer (behind a paywall) and Attorney at Work.
 Those early guest posts contributed to significant traffic growth for Legal Office Guru ...

 ... and I maintained good relationships with those editors for quite some time (some have moved on, others I still write for).

 Want a "yes" in response to your inquiries?
 Study the art of pitching.
 Linda Formichelli's From Pitch to Published [https://www.amazon.com/Pitch-Published-Sell-Ideas-Magazines-ebook/dp/B06XXD7VFZ/] is a good place to start, even though it's written for magazine writers.
 It's such an inexpensive book that even a struggling freelancer can afford it.

 Her definition of a "query letter" (or email) is worth quoting: